Marine Zoning and Regulatory Review: Frequently Asked Questions

 Designated in 1990, Florida Keys National Marine Sanctuary is one of 14 marine protected areas in the National Marine Sanctuary System.
 Florida Keys National Marine Sanctuary protects the 2,900 square nautical miles of waters surrounding the Keys.
 The sanctuary extends from south of Miami westward to encompass the Dry Tortugas, excluding Dry Tortugas National Park.
 The shoreward boundary of the sanctuary is the mean high-water mark, essentially meaning that once you set foot in Keys waters, you have entered the sanctuary.

 Within the boundaries of the sanctuary lie spectacular, unique, and nationally significant marine resources, from the world’s third largest barrier reef, extensive seagrass beds, mangrove-fringed islands, and more than 6,000 species of marine life.
-The sanctuary also protects pieces of our nation’s history such as shipwrecks and other archeological treasures.
+The sanctuary also protects pieces of our nation’s history such as shipwrecks and other archaeological treasures.

 Administered by NOAA, a federal agency within the Department of Commerce, the sanctuary was created and exists under federal law.
 However, because approximately 60 percent of the protected area falls in state waters, the sanctuary is also effective in these state waters under consent of the State of Florida.
 This creates a unique partnership whereby the sanctuary is administered by NOAA and jointly managed by NOAA and the State of Florida through its Department of Environmental Protection under a co-trustee agreement.